Xi Jinping: Personality

-Football

-Xi is an avid football fan.
-While working in Hebei, it was reported that Xi often asked his friend Nie Weiping, a professional Go player, for football tickets.
-During a trip to Ireland in 2012 as China's vice-president, Xi visited Croke Park, the home of the Gaelic Athletic Association.
-In 2011, Xi outlined a vision to turn China from a footballing minnow to a football superpower.
-He outlined a three-stage plan for the national team: to qualify for another World Cup, to host a World Cup and to win a World Cup.
-In 2015, Xi approved China's 50-point plan for the sport, which included including football in the national school curriculum and setting up 50,000 football schools in the country by 2025.
-However, according to CNN, "poor financial decisions and alleged high-level corruption coupled with a three-year pandemic have left the sport in tatters".
-In 2023, Xi said he is "not so sure" of the abilities of the national team.

 Interests

 Unlike previous Chinese leaders, Chinese state media has given a more encompassing view of Xi's private life, although still strictly controlled.
 According to Xinhua News Agency, Xi would swim one kilometer and walk every day as long as there was time, and is interested in foreign writers, especially Russian.
 Some of his favorite foreign authors include Leo Tolstoy, Mikhail Sholokhov, Victor Hugo, Honoré de Balzac, Johann Wolfgang von Goethe and Jack London.
 Xi reportedly invoked What Is to Be Done? by Nikolay Chernyshevsky as a guide during the 16th BRICS summit.
 Xi is reported to also like films and TV shows such as Saving Private Ryan, Sleepless in Seattle, The Godfather, and Game of Thrones, and he has praised Chinese independent film-maker Jia Zhangke.
+Xi is also known to be an avid football fan and gave impetus to the Great Chinese Football Dream after stating that he had three wishes for the China national team: to qualify for a World Cup, host a World Cup and win a World Cup by 2050.